Grizzly bear: Diet

 Grizzly bears occasionally prey on small mammals, such as marmots, ground squirrels, lemmings, and voles.
 The most famous example of such predation is in Denali National Park and Preserve, where grizzlies chase, pounce on, and dig up Arctic ground squirrels to eat.
 In some areas, grizzly bears prey on hoary marmots, overturning rocks to reach them, and in some cases preying on them when they are in hibernation.
 Larger prey includes bison and moose, which are sometimes taken by bears in Yellowstone National Park.
 Because bison and moose are dangerous prey, grizzlies usually use cover to stalk them and/or pick off weak individuals or calves.
 Grizzlies in Alaska also regularly prey on moose calves, which in Denali National Park may be their main source of meat.
 In fact, grizzly bears are such important predators of moose and elk calves in Alaska and Yellowstone that they may kill as many as 51 percent of elk or moose calves born that year.
 Grizzly bears have also been blamed in the decline of elk in Yellowstone National Park when the actual predators were thought to be gray wolves.
 In northern Alaska, grizzlies are a significant predator of caribou, mostly taking sick or old individuals or calves.
 Several studies show that grizzly bears may follow the caribou herds year-round in order to maintain their food supply.
 In northern Alaska, grizzly bears often encounter muskox.
 Despite the fact that muskox do not usually occur in grizzly habitat and that they are bigger and more powerful than caribou, predation on muskox by grizzlies has been recorded.

-Grizzlies along the Alaskan coast also scavenge on dead or washed up whales.
-Usually such incidents involve only one or two grizzlies at a carcass, but up to ten large males have been seen at a time eating a dead humpback whale.
-Dead seals and sea lions are also consumed.
+Grizzlies along the Alaskan coast also scavenge on dead or washed-up whales.

 Although the diets of grizzly bears vary extensively based on seasonal and regional changes, plants make up a large portion of them, with some estimates as high as 80–90%.
 Various berries constitute an important food source when they are available.
 These can include blueberries, blackberries (Rubus fruticosus), salmon berries (Rubus spectabilis), cranberries (Vaccinium oxycoccos), buffalo berries (Shepherdia argentea), soapberries (Shepherdia canadensis), and huckleberries (Vaccinium parvifolium), depending on the environment.
 Insects such as ladybugs, ants, and bees are eaten if they are available in large quantities.
 In Yellowstone National Park, grizzly bears may obtain half of their yearly caloric needs by feeding on miller moths that congregate on mountain slopes.
 When food is abundant, grizzly bears will feed in groups.
 For example, many grizzly bears will visit meadows right after an avalanche or glacier slide.
 This is due to an influx of legumes, such as Hedysarum, which the grizzlies consume in massive amounts.
 When food sources become scarcer, however, they separate once again.